Triangles

 Biases one side of the collision detection system.

-This is useful for very small objects that will only collide with things from one side.
+This is useful for very small objects that will typically only collide with things from one side.

 Simple Example